damirka/sui-notes/src/programmability/transaction-context.md

 }
 ```

-TxContext can not be constructed manually, instead, it is created by the system and passed to the function as a reference in a transaction.
-Any function called in a [Transaction Block](./transaction-blocks.md) has access to the transaction context and can pass into to nested calls.
-While context is passed by a mutable reference, it is not possible to modify it - mutability is there because it is required to generate new `UID`s.
+Transaction context cannot be constructed manually or directly modified.
+It is created by the system and passed to the function as a reference in a transaction.
+Any function called in a [Transaction Block](./transaction-blocks.md) has access to the context and can pass it into the nested calls.

 > `TxContext` has to be the last argument in the function signature.

 ## Reading the Transaction Context

-All of the fields in the `TxContext` have getters (except for `ids_created`), so you can access and use them in your program.
-Getters don't require `&mut` because they don't modify the context.
+With only exception of the `ids_created`, all of the fields in the `TxContext` have getters.
+The getters are defined in the `sui::tx_context` module and are available to the program.
+The getters don't require `&mut` because they don't modify the context.

 ```move
 public fun some_action(ctx: &TxContext) {